shefcompsoc/shefjamDash/readme.md

 The ShefJam Dashboard
 =====================

+This is a collection of scripts to form a dashboard for game jams when used with tmux or screen.

 All scripts and fonts etc should be in `assets/`.
 Things in the root should be shell scripts in the form `display*.sh` that run different parts of the display, configured for a specific game jam.